Nebra sky disc: Significance

 The Nebra disc may have had both a practical astronomical purpose as well as a religious significance.

 The find is regarded as reconfirming that the astronomical knowledge and abilities of the people of the European Bronze Age included close observation of the yearly course of the Sun and the angle between its rising and setting points at the summer and winter solstices.
 While older earthworks and megalithic astronomical complexes, such as the Goseck circle (c.
 4900 BC) and Stonehenge (c.
 2500 BC), had already been used to mark the solstices, the disc presents this knowledge in the form of a portable object.

 Timber circular enclosures with astronomical alignments were also built by the Únětice culture at Pömmelte and Schönebeck in Germany, dating from c.
 2300-1900 BC.
 According to excavators of the Pömmelte site, close similarities with the layout of Stonehenge indicate that both monuments were built by "the same culture" (the Bell Beaker culture) with "the same view of the world".
 The similarity between Pömmelte and earlier enclosures such as the Goseck Circle may indicate a continuation of traditions dating back to the early Neolithic.

+Society

+The archaeologist Harald Meller has suggested that by the 20th-19th centuries BC, the Únětice culture had developed into a type of early state, with dominant rulers supported by armed troops.
+The creation of the Nebra Disc represented part of this process.
+It allowed for "an extremely accurate positing of time" and as such represented "the establishment of a new temporal order" by the ruling elite, thereby demonstrating "their claim to state power".
+The creation of the Disc is thought to be specifically associated with the 'prince' buried in the enormous Bornhöck burial mound in Germany (the largest Bronze Age burial mound in Central Europe) dating from c.
+1800 BC.

+The archaeologist Euan MacKie suggests that the Nebra Disc and other artefacts such as the Bush Barrow Gold Lozenge from Britain provide evidence for the existence of "a class of astronomer priests" in the Early Bronze Age, which may have already existed in the Neolithic and been responsible for the creation of monuments such as Stonehenge.

+According to the Musée d'Archaeologie Nationale, the Nebra Disc evokes "a complex society, undoubtedly strictly hierarchical, with advanced technical and astronomical knowledge, organized around work in the fields".